Barnard physics professor integral to international team developing innovative gamma-ray telescope.

 Our Partnership with Columbia University

-Imagine a small, selective college that has all the advantages of an elite research university.
-An undergraduate college of approximately 2,600 students and an average student-to-teacher ratio of just 9-to-1, but with easy access to more than 30 libraries and collections, an enormous course catalog, world-class scientific and research facilities, and hundreds of student clubs and organizations.
-That’s Barnard.
+At Barnard you get the best of both worlds: a small college with all the advantages of an distinguished research university in New York City.
+Our close-knit community of approximately 2,600 undergraduate students offers an average student-to-teacher ratio of just 9-to-1, with easy access to more than 30 libraries and collections, an enormous course catalog, world-class scientific and research facilities, and hundreds of student clubs and organizations.

-Founded in 1889 as a college for women closely affiliated with the then all-male Columbia University, Barnard College is a self-sustaining entity under the Columbia umbrella.
-Located right across Broadway, we’re one of the University’s four colleges, but we’re largely autonomous, with our own leadership and purse strings and our own bold approach to women-centered education.
+Founded in 1889 as a college for women affiliated with the then all-male Columbia University, Barnard College is a self-sustaining entity under the Columbia umbrella.
+Located right across Broadway, we’re one of the University’s four undergraduate colleges, but we’re largely autonomous, with our own leadership and our own bold approach to women-centered education.

 Barnard + Columbia = Options